Nextiva / Blog / Customer Experience

 Let’s say you had 10 phone calls for the day and spent 50 minutes talking, five minutes on hold, and five minutes adding notes in your CRM.

-So your average handle time formula works out like this:
+So the formula for the average length of your calls works out like this:

 [50 mins + 5 mins + 5 mins ] / 10 calls = 6 minutes AHT

-Once you’ve calculated your AHT, you can use the figure to optimize staffing.
+Once you’ve calculated your average handle time, you can use the figure to optimize staffing.
 You can forecast the headcount you need if you know the average amount of time to help each customer.

-Once you have calculated your call volume and AHT, you can enter these figures into an Erlang calculator.
+Then when you know your call volume and average handling time, you can enter these figures into an Erlang calculator:

 The Erlang calculator finds the best number of staff for a contact center at any given time.
 Supervisors use this to predict the ideal number of agents for peak periods so the customer experience remains at its best.